Edward Whymper: South American exploration

 Whymper next organised an expedition to Ecuador, designed primarily to collect data for the study of altitude sickness and the effect of reduced air pressure on the human body.
 His chief guide was Jean-Antoine Carrel, who later died from exhaustion on the Matterhorn after bringing his employers to safety through a snowstorm.

-During 1880, Whymper made two ascents of Chimborazo (6,267m), including its first ascent; though Alexander von Humboldt had climbed on the volcano in 1802, he did not reach the summit.
+During 1880, Whymper climbed a number of volcanoes in Ecuador.
+He made two ascents of Chimborazo (6,267m), including its first ascent, as Alexander von Humboldt had not reached it in 1802.
 Whymper spent a night on the summit of Cotopaxi and made first ascents of Sincholagua, Antisana, Cayambe, Sara Urco and Cotacachi.
 In 1892, he published the results of his journey in a volume entitled Travels amongst the Great Andes of the Equator.

 His observations on altitude sickness led him to conclude that it was caused by a reduction in atmospheric pressure, which lessens the value of inhaled air, and by expansion of the air or gas within the body, causing pressure upon the internal organs.
 The effects produced by gas expansion may be temporary and dissipate when equilibrium has been restored between the internal and external pressure.
 The publication of his work was recognised on the part of the Royal Geographical Society by the award of the Patron's medal.

-His experiences in South America having convinced him of certain serious errors in the readings of aneroid barometers at high altitudes, he published a work entitled How to Use the Aneroid Barometer, and succeeded in introducing important improvements in their construction.
-He afterwards published two guide-books to Zermatt and Chamonix.
+Wymper's experiences in South America convinced him of certain serious errors in the readings of aneroid barometers at high altitudes, resulting in him publishing a work entitled How to Use the Aneroid Barometer, and introducing important improvements in their construction.
+He followed this with guide-books on Zermatt and Chamonix.

-While in Ecuador, Whymper made a collection of amphibians and reptiles that he handed over to George Albert Boulenger at the British Museum.
-The collection received some praise from Boulenger, who said that "though containing no striking novelties", the collection was "interesting on account of the care bestowed by its collector in recording the exact locality from which every specimen was obtained".
+While in Ecuador, Whymper made a collection of amphibians and reptiles that he presented to the British Museum.
+The collection received some praise from museum director George Albert Boulenger, who said that "though containing no striking novelties", the collection was "interesting on account of the care bestowed by its collector in recording the exact locality from which every specimen was obtained".
 Boulenger described four new species from the materials, three of them named after Whymper: the snake Coronella whymperi (now a junior synonym of Saphenophis boursieri) and the frogs Prostherapis whymperi, Phryniscus elegans, and Hylodes whymperi (now a junior synonym of Pristimantis curtipes).